igully/DOS/README.md

 |Filename|Description|
 |--------|---|
-|`COLOUR`|Helps to clarify the usage of CONFIG.SYS COLOUR statement.
-For Enhanced DR-DOS only
 |`CPUDET`|Detects CPU type and displays the result setting an errorlevel.
 |`CSR`|Either makes the text mode cursor visible or hides it.
 |`DRIVES`|Displays general information about drives (Available drives, boot drive and LASTDRIVE).